Xilinx/Vitis-AI/dpu/README.md

 The purpose of this page is to distribute DPU IP and reference designs.

-Today, Xilinx&reg; DPU IPs are not incorporated into the standard Vivado&trade; IP catalog and instead, the DPU IP is released asynchronous to Vivado in two forms:
+Today, AMD DPU IPs are not incorporated into the standard Vivado&trade; IP catalog and instead, the DPU IP is released asynchronous to Vivado in two forms:

 - The DPU IP is released as a reference design that is available to download from the links provided in the table below.
 Users can start with the reference design and modify it to suit their requirements.
 - The DPU is released as a separate IP download that can be incorporated into a new or existing design by the developer.